zitadel/passwap/README.md

 3. Base64-like-encoded MD5 hash output of the password and salt combined.

 There is no cost parameter for MD5 because MD5 is old and is considered too light and insecure.
 It is provided to verify and migrate to a better algorithm.
 Do not use for new hashes.

+### MD5 Plain

+MD5 Plain are hex encoded digests of a single iteration of a password without salt.
+For example passwap can verify passwords hashed by the following methods:

+- `printf "password" | md5sum` on most linux systems.
+- PHP's `md5("password")`
+- Python3's `hashlib.md5(b"password").hexdigest()`

+MD5 is considered cryptographically broken and insecure.
+Also hashing without salt is a bad idea.
+Therefore passwap only supports verification to allow applications to migrate to better methods.

 ### Scrypt